LAST UPDATED: 5/14/23 – Galápagos photography guide

 One of the easiest ways to enhance your travel photos is to use the Rule of Thirds.
 The Rule of Thirds is a long-standing photography principle that suggests images are more visually appealing when the key elements in the image are not centered in the image.
 Instead, when the subjects are placed in the left, right, top, or bottom third of the image, they are more visually appealing to the viewer.
 In the example above, I have the Blue Footed Booby I photographed in the Galápagos in the left third of the image.

 If you aren’t quite convinced that this will make your pictures look better, please be the judge for yourself.
-I have included a few examples of the same Blue Footed Booby picture below for you to review.
+I have included a few examples of the same Blue Footed Booby picture for you to review in my Galápagos photography guide below.
 Do you think the one where the Booby is centered in the image or the one where the Booby is offset to the left looks better to you?

 Take Advantage of Leading Lines